ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

           c # fillText (cast $ n `div` 5) (0, 0)
         ) (return ())

 Note there is another `cast` operation in the fifth line.
+As Haskell's type
+system is more restrictive then the one used in JavaScript, we sometimes have to `cast` one JavaScript value to another.
-This may seem more complicated then writing the JavaScript by hand, but when using the API correctly (by not working around it) compile time errors can show mistakes in the JavaScript code early.
+This may seem more
+complicated then writing the JavaScript by hand, but when using the API correctly (by not working around it) compile time errors can show mistakes in the JavaScript code early.